eComNation/docs/source/includes/_theme_anatomy.md

 ### 1.1.5.
 Page
-Using this template you can customize the design of CMS based pages also called ‘custom pages’.
-It is used to display all the content pages that you added from the ‘Pages’ section of your store administration.
+Using this template you can customize the design of CMS based pages also called â€˜custom pagesâ€™.
+It is used to display all the content pages that you added from the â€˜Pagesâ€™ section of your store administration.

 ### 1.1.6.
 Cart
 Using this template you can customize the design of your shopping cart page.